AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/analytics/rainfocus-experience.md

 ---
-keywords: Experience Platform;home;popular topics;sources;connectors;source connectors;sources sdk;sdk;SDK
 title: Documentation self-service template for the UI
-description: Learn how to create a YOURSOURCE source connection using the Adobe Experience Platform UI.
+description: Learn how to create a RainFocus source connection using the Adobe Experience Platform UI.
 hide: true
 hidefromtoc: true
 ---